 She contested the State Legislative Assembly elections from Srirangam in May 2011.

-Born on 24 February, 1948 at Melukote, in Pandavapura taluka, Mandya district, then in Mysore State, Jayalalitha was educated at Bishop Cotton School at Bangalore and Presentation Convent at Chennai.
+Born on February 24, 1948 at Melukote, in Pandavapura taluka, Mandya district, then in Mysore State, Jayalalitha was educated at Bishop Cotton School at Bangalore and Presentation Convent at Chennai.
 Inducted into films at fifteen years of age, by her actress mother Sandhya, Jayalalitha chose not to study further than a matriculation.
-She was later conferred an honorary degree of D Litt (Doctorate) by the Madras University.
+She was later conferred a degree of Doctor of Literature by the Madras University.

 A trained classical dancer, Jayalaitha was a popular lead actor in Tamil and Telugu movies in the sixties and seventies before she joined politics.
 She is also a trained Carnatic music singer and a writer with several published short stories and novels.
 The articulate Chief Minister is fluent in English, Tamil, Telugu, Kannada, Hindi and Malayalam.